-225 The Acquisition Control Module receives the data from Acquisition Unit through the LVDS interface.
+The acquisition control module receives the data from acquisition unit through the LVDS interface.
 After receiving the preamble, the receiving end will complete the clock synchronization in several data cycles.
 The decoding module, which is also written in VHDL, uses a clock 8 times that of the data speed to detect the data jumps during the effective jumping time.
 Once the data have an early or a delayed transition, the decoding module automatically aligns with the new edge.
 In this way, the data can be allowed to shake to a large extent without causing bit errors.
-Besides, the decoding module also cope with 8 synchronized header determination and byte synchronization, etc. Eventually, the data are saved in the SDRAM and they can be acquired by the Host Control Module through 100 M network.
+Besides, the decoding module also cope with eight synchronized header determinations and byte synchronization, etc. Eventually, the data are saved in the SDRAM and they can be acquired by the host control module through a 100 Mbps network.

-4 Use Cases
+4 Use cases

-As known from the system description, the overall system can independently perform basic functions such as instrument selftesting and data storage by using the process controller and the core hardware.
+As known from the system description, the overall system can independently perform basic functions such as instrument self-testing and data storage by using the process controller and the core hardware.
 Therefore, the process controller and core hardware can be packaged as a whole to provide technical support for other acquisition systems with different functions.